viniciusban/viniciusban.github.io/resume.md

 I have a technology degree in System Analysis and Development.

 Teams can take advantage of my ability to interact with clients to understand their needs and map them to system requirements.
-I am also capable of designing, documenting, implementing and delivering software to production.
+I am also capable of designing, documenting, implementing, and delivering software to production.

 For the last 8 years I have been working mostly in the Python ecosystem and therefore I am used to several tools, like: